Course learning outcomes#

 Click to expand!

 This class will follow a semi-flipped classroom format.
 For four out of the eight lectures, you will be required to watch a few pre-recorded videos (~30 to ~50 min long) before the lecture.
 All videos are available on YouTube and are linked in the Lecture Schedule below.
-During lectures, I’ll summarize the content from videos but I’ll assume that you understand the basic concepts from the videos and we will focus on more advanced material, iClicker exercises, discussions, demos, and class activities.
+During lectures, we’ll summarize the content from videos but I’ll assume that you understand the basic concepts from the videos and we will focus on more advanced material, iClicker exercises, discussions, demos, and class activities.
 It’s optional but highly recommended to download the appropriate datasets provided below and put them under your local lectures/data directory, and run the lecture Jupyter notebooks on your own and experiment with the code.

-Lecture Schedule#
+Tentative Lecture Schedule#

 This course occurs during Block 5 in the 2021/22 school year.